 The Power of Mimetic Desire in Everyday Life

 There is no innovation without imitation, says Luke Burgis.
 A serial entrepreneur and author, Burgis shatters the myth that our desires belong entirely to us.
 Everything we want, do, or create is powerfully influenced by those around us.
-In his upcoming book Wanting, Burgis applies the principles of mimetic theory—the idea that desire is a social construct—to business, offering a unique lens to understand rivalry, conflict, and the collective will of our organizations.
+In his recently released book Wanting, Burgis applies the principles of mimetic theory—the idea that desire is a social construct—to business, offering a unique lens to understand rivalry, conflict, and the collective will of our organizations.
 By showing us the hidden forces behind why we want things, Burgis helps us to break free from destructive desires, and cultivate the more intentional desires that build a better world.

 Luke Burgis has been an investor on Wall Street, an entrepreneur in Silicon Valley, and a student studying classical philosophy and theology.
 His unique path inspired him to contemplate the deeper purpose of entrepreneurship, faith, and human flourishing, forever transforming the way he thinks about business.
 Today, Burgis is a thought leader in mimetic theory— Rene Girard’s idea that people don’t want things independently and autonomously, but rather through the social fabric of relationships.
 In his latest book, Wanting: The Power of Mimetic Desire in Everyday Life, Burgis outlines the way that desire is born and shaped, and how business leaders can harness it to affect positive change in their companies and the world.
 He offers real-world examples from influential people and companies such as PayPal, Google, and Tesla founder Elon Musk.
 For instance, why did PayPal founder Peter Thiel feel compelled to invest in Facebook?
 He knew it would thrive because it fueled our deep need to learn from others what to want.